-Warsaw Caves Conservation Area Trails is a 8.1 mile point-to-point trail located near Douro-Dummer, ON that features a cave and is rated as moderate.
+Warsaw Caves Conservation Area Trails is a 8.1 mile point-to-point trail located near Douro-Dummer, Ontario, Canada that features a cave and is rated as moderate.
 The trail is primarily used for hiking, walking, camping, and birding and is accessible from April until October.

 Definitely bring a flashlight and wear shoes with a good grip!!!
 The caves are amazing and some really tight spaces!!
 The kettles are anticlimactic but pretty cool, and the look out was beautiful and that one was a great hike....
 We didn't go to the falls because we were tired and wanted to get home....
 But the falls didn't have water running that day anyway!!!!